c3d/xl/doc/HANDBOOK_2-evaluation.md

 the last line, but that annotation is _local_ to the definition, and consequently not part of the declarations in the top-level sequence.

+In that specific case, that type annotation is a declaration of a _parameter_ called `Radius`, which only accepts `real` values.
+Sometimes, such parameters are called _formal parameters_.
-A name like `Radius` is called a _formal parameter_, or simply _parameter_.
-Each parameter will receive its value from an _argument_ during the evaluation.
+A parameter will receive its value from an _argument_ during the evaluation.
 For example the `Radius` parameter will be _bound_ to argument`5.3` while evaluating the statement on the second line.

 The _result_ of a sequence is the value of its last statement.
 In our example, the result of executing the code will be the value computed